zvanderbosch/nightskies_fork/README.md

 `process_metrics.py` > `process_places()` > `places.py` > `calculate_places()`

 #### Methods:
 The script loads in 2010 Census population data (`Places21k.xlsx`) and uses the longitude and latitude of the observing site to calculate great-circle distances to each census place.
-The script uses the distance and population to calculate Walker's Law values for each place within 450 km of the observing site.
+The script uses the distance and population to calculate Walker's Law values ([Walker 1977](https://doi.org/10.1086%2F130142)) for each place within 450 km of the observing site.
 Walker's Law is a simple numerical metric that assesses the impact of a population center on light pollution in a given area and is defined as:

 $$\huge W = \frac{0.1P}{d^{2.5}} $$